rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 ### Finding the source of errors

-There are two main ways to find where a given error is emitted:
+There are three main ways to find where a given error is emitted:

 - `grep` for either a sub-part of the error message/label or error code.
 This usually works well and is straightforward, but there are some cases where